fxrobin/fxrobin.github.io/_posts/articles/functional-switch/2019-04-10-functional-switch.md

   /**
    * last operation of the switch method chaining which executes the flow
-   * of the rules looking for a matching single value, then predicates, then the
+   * of the rules looking for a matching single value, then the list of predicates, then the
    * default function.
    *
    * @return
+       the result of the switch flow.
    */
   R resolve();
 }
 ```

-Notez les type de retour des méthodes qui assurent le chaînage correct pour le "method-chaining".
+Notez les types de retour des méthodes qui assurent le chaînage correct pour le "method-chaining".

 ## La classe Switch